DiSSCo/openDS/harmonisation/specimen/locationCoordinateTerms.md

 If these term(s) are not available or are null we will leave this field empty (`null`).

 ### ABCDEFG
-Wihtin ABCDEFG we search for the specific coordinate field.
+Within ABCDEFG we search for the specific coordinate field.
 An important assumption is that we will use the first siteCoordinates that we can find.

 #### Latitude